Pima JTED District Office

 - Students’ personal work (hands-on, oral, and written assignments), team work, skills and problem solving abilities, and positive work attitude, including the practice of applicable safety rules.

 Individual teachers may assign different values to the listed components in order to emphasize the importance they attach to each one.
-Students are awarded credits for participation in Pima County JTED programs by their home schools.
-Pima County JTED credits are applied towards home school graduation requirements.
-Pima County JTED awards certificates of completion to students who successfully complete Pima County JTED programs.
+Students are awarded credits for participation in Pima JTED programs by their home schools.
+Pima JTED credits are applied towards home school graduation requirements.
+Pima JTED awards certificates of completion to students who successfully complete Pima JTED programs.

 The following grading system will be used in all classes: